MicrosoftDocs/learn/learn-pr/wwl-azure/design-authentication-authorization-solutions/includes/2-design-for-identity-access-management.md

 To implement authentication and authorization, Azure Architects design identity and access management (IAM) solutions.
 These solutions must work for all users, applications, and devices.

+### Things to know about IAM

-There are four basic guidelines for a strong IAM solution:
+As you look at your authentication and authorization options for Tailwind Traders, review these basic guidelines for a strong IAM solution:

 :::image type="content" source="../media/identity-access.png" alt-text="Diagram of the four basic guidelines for a strong IAM solution." border="false":::